Golf Statistics – Driving on Professional Tours

 Long Driving Championships

-Bryson Dechambeu’s recent foray into the long-driving competition has probably increased their exposure somewhat but it also highlighted the difference between a tour pro who needs to have a rounded game and someone who is concentrating solely on smashing the ball as far as possible.
+Bryson Dechambeau’s recent foray into the long-driving competition has probably increased their exposure somewhat but it also highlighted the difference between a tour pro who needs to have a rounded game and someone who is concentrating solely on smashing the ball as far as possible.
 Even Bryson couldn’t compete with the big hitters who managed 422 yards and 418 yards in the final!

 Bomb and Gouge